Lefaucheux M1858: Design

 View of the opened hinged gate, with a pinfire cartridge partially ejected.

-The revolver was a six-shot open framed design, which was loaded via a hinged gate on the right side of the frame, through which empty cartridges were also ejected via an ejector rod running along the barrel.
+The Lefaucheux is a six-shot open framed design, loaded via a hinged gate on the right side of the frame, through which empty cartridges are also ejected via an ejector rod running along the barrel.
+The cylinder is notched to accommodate the pinfire cartridges exposed pin which sets off the primer charge when struck by the hammer.
+A protective shroud was added to the recoil shield to prevent accidental discharges.
+The revolver originally used a single-action trigger, but by 1865, double-action versions were also introduced.